taw00/dashcore-rpm/README.binaries.md

 please visit
 <https://github.com/Bertrand256/dash-masternode-tool/blob/master/README.md>.

-> _Note that all configuration/data for the Dash Masternode Tool will populate the `~/.config/dmt/` directory.
+> _Note that my version of the Dash Masternode Tool uses `~/.config/dmt/` as its data directory.
 This diverges from the default used by the raw tool from the Bertrand256 repositories.
-He uses ~/DashMasternodeTool/ (in 0.9.18) and will use ~/.dmt/ in future versions.
-If you wish to align with upstream's defaults, just run dash-masternode-tool from the commandline with `--data-dir=~/.dmt/` (after you `mkdir ~/.dmt` of course) and for the desktop... edit `/usr/share/dash-masternode-desktop-script.sh` and change it semi-permanently there (your changes will be lost upon subsequent RPM upgrades).
-TODO: I will have to make this editable somewhere else eventually._
+He uses ~/.dmt/.
+This version will fall back to `~/.dmt/` if you prefer that location (i.e., just move the directory to that location and the tool will use it..
+I personally consider is a reasonable choice, but less pedantically "correct".

 > _**WARNING:** The data directory (see above) contains HIGHLY sensitive information.
 The Dash Masternode Tool as configured here tightens up the